R.I.P., PIP? Florida Lawmaker Wants to See Auto Insurance Laws Changed

-Attorney Elizete Velado is a personal injury attorney at Goldberg Noone, LLC, with offices in Fort Myers and Punta Gorda, and feels the repeal of current PIP insurance regulation would mean several things for the average consumer.
+Attorney Elizete Velado is a personal injury attorney at Goldberg Noone Abraham, with offices in Fort Myers and Punta Gorda, and feels the repeal of current PIP insurance regulation would mean several things for the average consumer.

 “PIP is an important stop-gap for folks who have no health insurance, but are involved in a crash”, says Velado.
 “If Personal Injury Protection in Florida is repealed, it would then be a requirement for drivers to purchase liability coverage, which is currently optional for most drivers.
 It will also become more critical than ever for drivers to purchase UM, or Uninsured/Underinsured Motorist coverage, to protect them if they are ever involved in a crash with an uninsured driver.“

 When it comes to claims of an increase in the number of fraudulent auto accident insurance claims, Velado points out that you have to look very closely at the statistics to fully understand how insurance companies report their data, and even then there are many questions about the industry’s reported numbers.

 “A research study conducted by a Florida State University director of risk management and insurance found significant flaws in the methods used by insurance companies in the way they record and report fraudulent accident claims,” says Velado.
 The report includes a section regarding PIP fraud containing this excerpt: